HSCC offering spay, neuter services

 Humane Society of Cherokee County is providing low-cost spay and neuter services for cats and dogs of low-income pet owners.
 All owners must live in Cherokee County and have an annual household income of less than $25,000.

 Services are provided by Dr. Amber Horn at the Lakeside Veterinary Clinic in Park Hill.
 To schedule a pet, call the HSCC message phone at 918-457-7997 and leave a message with name, phone number, and details about the animal(s), such as type, number, and weight.
-A volunteer will return the call to determine qualifications and cost for services.
+A volunteer will return the call to determine qualifications and cost.

-All requests for the program must go through HSCC.
+All requests must go through HSCC.
 Do not contact the veterinarian.
-After being approved by HSCC, the owner will be contacted to set up an appointment.
-Fees must be presented at time of service and can be made in cash, check or credit card.
+After being approved, the owner will be contacted to set up an appointment.
+Fees must be presented at time of service, by cash, check or credit card.

 Commented